pydicom/pydicom/doc/guides/encoder_plugins.rst

           JPEG2000: ('numpy', 'gdcm'),
       }

-  This will be used to provide the user will a list of missing dependencies required by the plugin.
+  This will be used to provide the user with a list of missing dependencies required by the plugin.

 An example of the requirements of a plugin is available `here